yongbingchen/yongbingchen.github.com/source/_posts/2013-03-11-bug-keep-on-reset-bt-will-crash-android.markdown

 {% endcodeblock %}

 The symptom is quite clear now, but how to locate leakage position in Android?

-a.
-The first clue is Looper object is used for Android Handler object, it's hard to dump call stack in Android native C++ service, but it's easy to do that in Java.
+The first clue is that Looper object is used for Android Handler object, it's hard to dump call stack in Android native C++ service, but it's easy to do that in Java.
-b.
-So I add a dump stack in Handler's construction method, caught below message when I turn on Bluetooth:
+So I added a dump stack in Handler's construction method, caught below message when I turn on Bluetooth:
 {% codeblock %}
 03-11 05:14:07.806 D/Handler (  898):android.os.Handler
 03-11 05:14:07.806 D/Handler (  898):com.android.internal.util.HierarchicalStateMachine$HsmHandler